 Both methods are very safe and serious complications are very rare.
 It is extremely rare for a woman’s future fertility to be affected.

-The same legal requirements and the same pre-abortion tests are required for both methods.
+The same pre-abortion tests are required for both methods.

-It is not legal to import medications into Aoteroa New Zealand or to take any imported medication to cause an abortion.
+It is not legal to import medications into Aotearoa New Zealand or to take any imported medication to cause an abortion.

 What is EMA?